 You may think that diversity, equity, and inclusion are just trendy buzzwords.
 But for businesses committed to sourcing the best talent, it’s not a factor to be ignored.

-Your organization’s commitment to DEI initiatives is a vital part of your employer brand that starts early in the talent sourcing process.
+Your organization’s commitment to DEI initiatives is a vital part of your employer branding that starts early in the talent sourcing process.
 As you build this employer brand, creating a diversity statement will show that your company takes diversity seriously and has given it the proper consideration it deserves.

 What is a diversity statement?